RushNRX/RushNRX/readme.md

 [Rush Network Real-time Explorer](https://www.rushnrx.com) is an all-in-one platform providing real-time market intelligence for cryptocurrency traders, focusing on memecoins and emerging tokens.

 ### [RushNRX](https://www.rushnrx.com) can be found at https://rushnrx.com
+For access, join the Discord community.
+Read below for more information!
 ## 🚀 Key Features

 - **Bulk Wallet Tracker**: Real-time wallet analysis and tracking